lcharette/website/pages/02.about/default.en.md

 ---
 title: About
-published: false
+published: true
 ---

-# About
+### About Me

-Louis is a civil engineer from Montréal, Québec who has a passion for coding.
-Over the last 10+ years, he has worked on many small projects, learning everything on his own before getting involved with bigger projects.
-He is one of the main contributors for SimpsonsCity.com and one of the main developers of [UserFrosting](https://www.userfrosting.com/), an open source user-management framework.
-His latest work includes creating UserFrosting's Internationalization module, a module crucial to him as a multi-lingual software developer in Canada, where software requires support for both official languages, English and French, as well as UserFrosting's Bakery CLI interface.
-He's currently working on new PHP-based software as a part of his masters degree in Civil Engineering.
-Overall, he likes to share his knowledge by helping others, the same way he was helped when he first started coding.
+I'm a Civil Engineer from Montréal, Québec who has a passion for coding.
+While my full-time job has nothing to do with coding, my principal hobby is and has been for almost 15 years now.

+Coding wise, I worked on many small projects, learning everything on my own before getting involved with bigger projects.
+I'm one of the main contributors to the now almost defunct [SimpsonsCity.com](https://simpsonscity.com) and one of the main developers of [UserFrosting](https://www.userfrosting.com/), an open-source user-management framework.

+My latest work includes creating UserFrosting's [Internationalization module](https://github.com/userfrosting/i18n), a module crucial to me as a multilingual software developer from Canada where software supporting both official languages, English and French, are common.
+I also worked UserFrosting's Bakery CLI interface and I'm currently working on brining UserFrosting Code Coverage as close as possible to 100%. <!--See the [projects page](/projects) for a full list of what I've been working on recently.-->

+On the academic side, I have a bachelor’s degree in Civil Engineering from _École de Technologie Supérieure_ (ÉTS) as well as a master's degree in urban infrastructure management, also from ÉTS, for which I worked on a PHP-based proof-of-concept software dedicated to project management and cost tracking.

+Overall, I like to share my knowledge by helping others, the same way I was helped when I first started coding.

+### What is BBQSoftwares?

+Simply put, it’s me.
+One of my first (successful?) app was called _BBQ_.
+It was a small device loan management software.
+Think of the software a library would use to track which book has been borrowed by whom, but for small electronic devices like iPhones and iPads.
+That name stuck around me for a while.
+At some point, I needed a domain name and... you get the rest.